Autopsy finds Palestinian American man died of heart attack after being bound and gagged by Israeli soldiers

 The IDF said soldiers were in the village conducting anti-terrorism operations.
 According to witnesses, they set up the roadblock at an intersection not far from the center of town and were stopping all passing vehicles.

-The soldiers told investigators they were checking for hidden weapons and anyone who might be wanted for questioning, according to the leak testimony.
+The soldiers told investigators they were checking for hidden weapons and anyone who might be wanted for questioning, according to the leaked testimony.

-Assad was stopped about 3 a.m. as he drove home from a night of card playing at cousin’s house less than a mile from his home.
+Assad was stopped about 3 a.m. as he drove home from a night of card playing at his cousin’s house less than a mile from his home.
 He had no ID with him, his family said.